totofile/Azure-Tools/Export-SPN-Secret-Cert-Expiry/README.md

-# Azure AD Application Secret and Certificate Expiration Checker
+# EntraID Application Secret and Certificate Expiration Checker

-This PowerShell script checks Azure AD applications to identify secrets and certificates that are expiring within a certain number of days.
+This PowerShell script checks EntraID applications to identify secrets and certificates that are expiring within a certain number of days.
 The results are exported to a CSV file and optionally uploaded to Azure Blob Storage and File Storage.

 ## Prerequisites